Tomb of Hafez: Present structure

 Activities to restore and expand the memorial to Hafez began in 1931, when the orange grove was repaired and the Hāfezieh was altered by a governor of Fars and Isfahan, Faraj-Allāh Bahrāmi Dabir-e Aʿẓam.
 Additional improvements were delayed until the Ministry of Education organised for a new building to be built, in 1935.
 André Godard, a French archaeologist and architect, was the technical director of the Department of Antiquities at the time, and was commissioned to design the new buildings.
-Other sources however attribute the design to Maxime Siroux.